 - I only use the Internet when supervised by a teacher or adult - I never tell anyone I meet on the Internet my home address, my telephone number or my school's name, unless my teacher specifically gives me permission - I never send anyone my picture without permission from my teacher/parents/carer - I never give my password to anyone, even my best friend - I never arrange to meet anyone in person without first agreeing it with my parents/teacher/carer and get them to come along to the first meeting - I never hang around in an Internet chat room or in a Usenet conference if someone says or writes something which makes me feel uncomfortable or worried, and always report it to my teacher - I never respond to nasty, suggestive or rude e-mails or postings in Usenet Groups and I always report it to my teacher - I always tell my teacher if I see bad language or distasteful things while I'm online - I will not look for bad language or distasteful things while I'm online - I am always myself and do not pretend to be anyone or anything I am not - I know that my teacher and the Internet service provider will check the sites I have visited! - I understand that I will not be able to use the Internet if I deliberately look at unsuitable material - I understand that information on the Internet may not always be reliable and sources may need checking.
 Web sites may be sponsored by advertisers

 Weston Turville CE School

-Name of Pupil \\\\\ Class \\\\\
+Name of Pupil Class

-I have read the Pupils' NetSmart Code of Practice and I have discussed it with my son/daughter/ward.
-We agree to support the school's policy on the use of the Internet.
+I have read the Pupils' NetSmart Code of son/daughter/ward.
+We agree to support the sch •

-Signed (Parent/Guardian/Carer) Date -------------------------------- ------
+Signed (Parent/Guardian/Carer) Date

-Signed (Pupil)
+Signed (Pupil) Date

 Staff' NetSmart Code of Practice